 9 Ways to Experience Rio Like a Local (and Like a Tourist Too)

 Rio truly is the Marvellous City.
-In all honesty, I was wary that it would live up to its reputation.
-The city gets so much hype, particularly post- World Cup and Olympics, that I was convinced it wouldn't be as fabulous as everyone insists.
-But I couldn't have been any more wrong.
-Rio is truly marvellous and more.
+Though I’ll admit, I was wary that it wouldn’t manage to live up to its reputation.
+The city gets so much hype - particularly post-World Cup and Olympics - that I was convinced it wouldn't be as fabulous as everyone insists.
+But I couldn't have been more wrong.
+Rio is marvellous and more.

-This even despite our hostel hiccup.
-Despite being perfectly located in Ipanema (which is both safe and central), the service and cleanliness of our hostel was really poor.
-Though we upgraded rooms our first impressions were slightly tarnished.
+This even despite a major hostel hiccup.
+Though perfectly located in Ipanema (which is both safe and central), the service and cleanliness of our hostel was really poor.
+Though we upgraded rooms eventually, our first impressions tarnished the start of our trip.
 Apparently Rio is notorious for its lack of decent hostels and cheap accommodation, so if your budget isn't too strict, consider splurging here.
 There are some great options on Booking.com, my go-to site.

-But our disappoint didn't last long.
-As soon as we started exploring, Rio very quickly cast its magical spell over us too.
+In any case, our disappoint didn't last long.
+As soon as we started exploring, Rio quickly cast its magical spell over us too.

-Here are my top 9 recommendations, particularly for first-time visitors, to enjoy Rio like a tourist (because you just can't skip Big Jesus) but also a bit like a local.
-I can guarantee by the end of your stay you'll be asking how to move to La Cidade Maravilhosa.
+Here are my top 9 tips and recommendations, particularly for first-time visitors, to enjoy Rio like a tourist (because you just can't skip Big Jesus) but also a bit like a local too.
+I can guarantee by the end of your trip you'll be asking how to move to La Cidade Maravilhosa.

 1) Walk Leblon, Ipanema and Copacabana beaches both day and night.
 Put your trainers on and go for a very long wander along all three of these beautiful beaches.
 There is nothing better than people watching along Rio's extensive beachfront.
 You will literally spot anything and everything: dog walkers, skateboarders, bikini-clad babes, caipirinha and cake sellers, football games, volleyball or tennis, favela kids, samba dancers, hawkers and more.
 And the vibe changes as the day goes on.
 Just stroll and soak it all in.